 Something really important to understand, is that just because some training has been completed, it does not mean that it was successful.
 Neither does a "happy face" on the survey form.

 As we said earlier, learning is the desired outcome of training.

 There is a great cartoon by Bud Blake, the creator of the Tiger comic strip, that illustrates this.
 The cartoon shows two small boys and a dog.
 In the first panel, one boy says to the other “I taught [my dog] how to whistle!”
 Next, the other boy replies, “I don't hear him whistling!”
 Then the first boy says, “I said I taught him; I didn't say he learned it”.

 So the true test is whether the recipient of the training has learned the material.
 Can they perform the skills?
 Can they apply the new knowledge?
 How do you know?
 In a remote/distance learning situation, this is where online simulations can be incredibly valuable, not just because they help the employees to learn the tasks and procedures step by step, but they can also be used in a testing mode to evaluate the level of competence.
 (That is true of SimTutor Author, at least!)

 Understanding the nuances between these three terms can be helpful for creating a shared understanding, making it easier to navigate conversations about creating new digital learning objects and events.

 Learning - the end result of training and education.

-SimTutor Author is a web-based app for creating digital learning resources.
-It allows you to rapidly and easily build simulations of how to perform procedures and tasks.
-Film the process being done by an expert, then use video clips and still images to build the simulation and add interactions.
+SimTutor Author is a web-based app for creating digital learning resources including simulations.
+It allows you to rapidly and easily build modules for learning how to perform procedures and tasks.
+Simply film the process being done by an expert, then upload video clips and still images to build the simulation and add interactions.
 Everything is automatically tracked and a testing mode is built in.
 SimTutor Author can also be used for other types of eLearning such as soft skills scenarios, software training, and more.
 Want to know more or see the product in action?
 Visit our YouTube Channel or Contact us now